node-saml/node-saml/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
-Thanks for submitting a bug report or featureq request to help us improve.
+Thanks for submitting a bug report or feature request to help us improve.

 If you have a support question about how to use the module, no one is monitoring the issues to answer those.
 Consider posting on StackOverflow instead using the "node-saml" tag.